SophMC/notechain/README.md

 ##### Git

 - To find a particular commit, just add commit/commitnum to the end of your URL i.e.:
 `https://github.com/SophMC/notechain/commit/d61ca5f`

-##### conda python 3 environment
+##### Conda python 3 environment

-To create a python 3 environment to work on
+To create a python 3 environment to work on:
 `conda create -n py3 python=3.5 anaconda` : creates an environment named py3, using version 3.5
 `source activate py3` : activates the py3 env
 `source deactivate` : back to old env
 `conda remove -n py3 --all` : remove py3 environment

 ##### Python 3

 - exercism.io exercise 1.
 Not as simple as I initially thought.
-[My answer](tutorials/exercism_py3/hello-world/hello_world.py) was much longer than the two lines that most of the others ([an example](tutorials/exercism_py3/hello-world/hello_world2.py)) submitted, which made the tests pass but didn't do exactly what [the instructions](README.md) asked.
+[My answer](tutorials/exercism_py3/hello-world/hello_world.py) was much longer than the two lines that most of the others ([an example](tutorials/exercism_py3/hello-world/hello_world2.py)) which made the tests pass but didn't do exactly what [the instructions](README.md) asked.